teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

     '<0x2::iota::IOTA>' $TICKET_PRICE_NANO $RAFFLE_DURATION_S @0x6
 ```

+Here, `0x6` is the address of the shared `Clock` object.
+Because it's an address, the IOTA Client PTB CLI requires us to prefix this hex value with an `@`.

-This command should show you that the `Raffle` has been created.
+The above command should give you output showing that the `Raffle` has been created.
 Make sure to export the `Raffle`'s ObjectID (see image below) as an environment variable `RAFFLE_ID`.
 We will need it in the next few commands.

 ![The Raffle ObjectID in the command output](raffle-id.png)